WCSim/WCSim/verification-test-scripts/README.md

 The optional `verbose` boolean flag allows sub-branch sizes to be printed.

 ### Usage
-To use the printSizes test in the default method, do the following steps:
+To use the printSizes test in the default method, do the following steps (note that the first 3 steps are equvialent to that for `verification_HitsChargeTime.C`):
 * clone a copy of the current code from GitHub into a directory called `WCSim_clean`.
 Compile the code.
 * Go to `WCSim_clean/verification-test-scripts` and run `electrontest.mac` by typing: `../bin/Linux-g++/WCSim electrontest.mac`.
 This should produce an output file called `wcsimtest.root` in the `verification-test-scripts` directory of `WCSim_clean`.
 * Go to the `verification-test-scripts` directory of your local WCSim (with your changes you wish to commit) and run the macro `electrontest.mac` in WCSim by typing `../bin/Linux-g++/WCSim electrontest.mac`.
 This should produce a file called `wcsimtest.root` in your `verification-test-scripts` directory.